Qırmızı Qəsəbə

 Located across the Qudyal river from the city of Quba, it is the principal settlement of Azerbaijan's Caucasus Jewish population; the most widely spoken language in the village is Judeo-Tat.

-The names of the municipality in Azerbaijani, Russian, and Hebrew all translate to "Red Town" or "Red Village" supposedly in reference to the red tiles used on the buildings.
+The names of the municipality in Azerbaijani, Russian, and Hebrew all translate to "Red Town" or "Red Village", supposedly in reference to the red tiles used on the buildings.
 Other sources attribute the name of Qırmızı Qəsəbə to the protected status that it received during World War II, when its residents were shielded from potential persecution in light of Nazi Germany's invasion of the Soviet Union.

 History

 Jews in Quba and Azerbaijan

-The first Jewish settlement in the area was named "Kulgat" on the left bank of the Gudjalchay, just a few kilometers from present day Qırmızı Qəsəbə.
-The old gravestones in the Kulgat area and other evidence that had been partially destroyed during the attacks of Nadir Shah in the early 18th century prove that the Jews had lived here.
+The first Jewish settlement in the area was named Kulgat and was located on the left bank of the Gudjalchay River, just a few kilometers from present-day Qırmızı Qəsəbə.
+Old gravestones in the Kulgat area, as well as other evidence that was damaged during the attacks of Nadir Shah in the early 18th century, serve as proof that a Jewish population had been established and lived here.